fpgadeveloper/ethernet-fmc-max-axi-eth/docs/source/build_instructions.md

    In the window that opens, tick **Include bitstream** and use the default name and location for the XSA file.

+### Build Vitis workspace in Windows

+Before running these steps, you must first build and export the Vivado project as described above.

+1. Return to Windows Explorer and browse to the Vitis directory in the repo.
+2. Double click the `build-vitis.bat` batch file.
+You will be prompted to select a target design.
+   A Vitis workspace with hardware platform and software application will be created for the selected target design.
+You will find the Vitis workspace in the folder `Vitis/<target>_workspace`.

 ## Linux users

 These projects can be built using a machine (either physical or virtual) with one of the